Geogith/Stock-Market-Data/README.md

 # Stock_Market_Data
-Visual Basic for Applications - Using VBA/Macro to analyze Stock Market Data
+Visual Basic for Applications - Using VBA scripting to analyze Stock Market Data